gitlevich/thinking-about-agents/4-agent-language.md

 mind, it points to a few structural ideas, all of which I’ve already hinted at, now with names.

 You’d separate observer and agent.
 There would be an explicit low-cost loop where observations register and contrasts update, but no choices are being made and no narrative is being generated.
-Agent mode would be entered when a goal is active, and exited either on completion or on capture detection.
+Agent mode would be entered when some goal is live — whether injected or precipitated from the system’s own preferences — and exited either on completion or on capture detection.

 You’d track attention explicitly as something that both generation and meta-generation consume.
 The same resource that fuels tool calls and long chains of thought would also fuel the regulator that can cut them.